radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 "action=resetconnectionpeak" (objectclass=*)

 To reset the memory peak, you can use the following (assuming RadiantOne is listening on LDAP port 2389 and the super user password is “password”):

 #ldapsearch -h host -p 2389 -D "cn=directory manager" -w "password" –b
 "action=resetmempeak" (objectclass=*)

-><span style="color:red">**IMPORTANT NOTE – If you manually reset the connection peak, the Server Control Panel - > Dashboard tab associated with the node you’ve reset does not reflect the current connection peak.
-This value on the Server Control Panel dashboard only refreshes every 24 hours.**
+>[!warning] If you manually reset the connection peak, the Server Control Panel > Dashboard tab associated with the node you’ve reset does not reflect the current connection peak.
+This value on the Server Control Panel dashboard only refreshes every 24 hours.

 #### Connection, Operation and Client Details

 The sample in the screen shot below shows that there are currently eight connections made to RadiantOne.
 Each entry represents a connection.
 The details pertaining to a specific connection can be seen when selecting a specific entry (see the LDAP Browser client below).

 ![An image showing ](Media/Image1.44.jpg)